Appeals of disability decisions

 - Appropriate disability or other documentation to support the request

-- Submit the request letter to the Disability Services Liaison.
+- Submit the request letter to the Coordinator of Disability Services.
 Copies of the written request and attachments will be made and forwarded by the Disabilities Services Liaison to the student’s advisor, the Dean of the College, and the Vice President for Academic Affairs.

 - Respond and attend any meetings or requests for documentation initiated by the Dean or Vice President for Academic Affairs regarding this matter.

-- The Disability Services Liaison will assist the student in assembling relevant and available documentation to support the request.
+- The Coordinator of Disability Services will assist the student in assembling relevant and available documentation to support the request.

 - in person at the Disability Services Office located in 134 Woodburn Hall